 - Keep the cover closed whenever the computer is plugged in. - Regularly inspect the outside of the computer for dust accumulation. - Remove dust from vents and any perforations in the bezel.
-More frequent cleanings might be required for computers in dusty or high-traffic areas. - Do not block or restrict airflow into the front of the computer. - Do not block the airflow vents on the back of the computer. - Do not store or operate your computer inside furniture, as this might increase the risk of overheating. - Airflow temperatures into the computer should not exceed 35° C (95° F). - Do not use non-ThinkCentre air filtration devices.
+More frequent cleanings might be required for computers in dusty or high-traffic areas. - Do not restrict or block any ventillation openings. - Do not store or operate your computer inside furniture, as this might increase the risk of overheating. - Airflow temperatures into the computer should not exceed 35° C (95° F). - Do not use non-desktop air filtration devices.